juanjoDiaz/serverless-plugin-warmup/README.md

 Most options are set under `custom.warmup` in the `serverless.yaml` file.

 * **folderName** Folder to temporarily store the generated code (defaults to `_warmup`)
-* **cleanFolder** Whether to automatically delete the generated code folder. you might want to keep it if you are doing some custom packaging (defaults to `true`)
+* **cleanFolder** Whether to automatically delete the generated code folder.
+You might want to keep it if you are doing some custom packaging (defaults to `true`)
 * **name** Name of the generated warmer lambda (defaults to `${service}-${stage}-warmup-plugin`)
 * **role** Role to apply to the warmer lambda (defaults to the role in the provider)
-* **tags** Tag to apply to the generated warmer lambda(defaults to the serverless default tags)
+* **tags** Tag to apply to the generated warmer lambda (defaults to the serverless default tags)
 * **vpc** The VPC and subnets in which to deploy.
 Can be any [Serverless VPC configuration](https://serverless.com/framework/docs/providers/aws/guide/functions#vpc-configuration) or be set to `false` in order to deploy the warmup function outside of a VPC (defaults to the vpc in the provider)
-* **memorySize** The memory to be assigned to the lambda (defaults to `128`)
+* **memorySize** The memory to be assigned to the warmer lambda (defaults to `128`)
 * **events** The event that triggers the warmer lambda.
 Can be any [Serverless event](https://serverless.com/framework/docs/providers/aws/events/) (defaults to `- schedule: rate(5 minutes)`)
 * **package** The package configuration.
 Can be any [Serverless package configuration](https://serverless.com/framework/docs/providers/aws/guide/packaging#package-configuration) (defaults to `{ individually: true, exclude: ['**'], include: ['_warmup/**'] }`)
-* **timeout** The timeout to apply to the lambda in seconds. (defaults to `10`)
+* **timeout** How many seconds until the warmer lambda times out. (defaults to `10`)
-* **environment** The environment variables to pass to the warmer lambda.
-It can be used to set variables or to unset variables configured at the provider by setting them to `undefined`.
-However, you should never have to change the default. (defaults to unset all package level environment variables. )
+* **environment** Can be used to set environment variables in the warmer lambda.
+You can also unset variables configured at the provider by setting them to undefined.
+However, you should almost never have to change the default. (defaults to unset all package level environment variables. )
 * **prewarm** If set to true, it warms up your lambdas right after deploying (defaults to `false`)

-But there are some options which can also be set under `custom.warmup` to be applied to all lambdas to be warmed up or can be overridden on each individual lambda.
+There are also some options which can be set under `custom.warmup` to be applied to all your lambdas or under `yourLambda.warmup` to  overridde the global configuration for that particular lambda.

-* **enabled** Whether the lambda should be warmed up or not.
-Can be a boolean, a stage for which the lambda will be warmed up or a list of stages for which the lambda will be warmed up (defaults to `false`)
+* **enabled** Whether your lambda should be warmed up or not.
+Can be a boolean, a stage for which the lambda will be warmed up or a list of stages for which your lambda will be warmed up (defaults to `false`)
-* **payload** The payload to send to the lambda.
-This helps the lambda identifying the the call comes from this plugin (defaults to `{ "source": "serverless-plugin-warmup" }`, )
+* **payload** The payload to send to your lambda.
+This helps your lambda identify when the call comes from this plugin (defaults to `{ "source": "serverless-plugin-warmup" }`, )
-* **payloadRaw** Whether the payload is already stringified JSON or it should be stringified (defaults to `false`)
+* **payloadRaw** Whether to leave the payload as-is.
+If false, the payload will be stringified into JSON. (defaults to `false`)
-* **concurrency** The number of times that the lambda will be called in parallel.
-This allows to force AWS to spin up more parallel containers for your lambda.
-See [below](https://github.com/FidelLimited/serverless-plugin-warmup#javascript) for more details on how to handle it on the function side (defaults to `1`)
+* **concurrency** The number of times that each of your lambda functions will be called in parallel.
+This can be used in a best-effort attempt to force AWS to spin up more parallel containers for your lambda. (defaults to `1`)

 ```yaml
 custom: